siddharth201/MyNotes/iOS/Swift/Multithreading/ModernConcurrency/StructuralConcurrency/TaskGroup.md

 ## 💡 The Mind Trigger
 Just remember: When you have a massive, unpredictable workload, you need to make a D.P.S.W.
 (Deep Sweep) to clear it all out at once!

+## Q. If I have to download multiple images than I have to use TaskGroup?